benesvoj/sportClubCompetitionApp/README.md

-# Getting Started with Create React App
+# Sport Club Competition App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The project is build due the fact of missing webapp for club competition system.

 ## Available Scripts